ssp21/ssp21-spec/ssp21.md

 *authentication_key*.

-* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have differing handshake hashes which will produce different keys when feed into the key derivation function.
+* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have differing handshake hashes which will produce different keys when feed into the KDF.

 * If either party does not possess the private DH keys corresponding to the ephemeral or static public keys transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys